grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.jaeger.md

 # otelcol.exporter.jaeger

-`otelcol.exporter.jaeger` accepts telemetry data from other `otelcol` components and writes them over the network using the OTLP gRPC protocol.
+`otelcol.exporter.jaeger` accepts telemetry data from other `otelcol` components and writes them over the network using the Jaeger protocol.

 > **NOTE**: `otelcol.exporter.jaeger` is a wrapper over the upstream
 > OpenTelemetry Collector `jaeger` exporter.
 Bug reports or feature requests will